GOP Pols Forced to Admit the ‘Big Lie’ Is BS During Farcical Texas Showdown

 Republican lawmakers were forced to admit they have not seen any evidence of widespread election fraud during a Saturday showdown in the Texas State House over restrictive “election integrity” measures being taken up in a special session called by Gov. Greg Abbott.

-The move was decried by Democrats as little more than an attempt to suppress the minority vote.
+The move was decried by Democrats as little more than an attempt to suppress minority votes.
 Experts say that unnecessary election security measures like the ones being proposed in Texas actually do nothing to make elections more secure and disproportionately disenfranchise people of color.
-Large numbers of opponents showed up to officially register their objection to the GOP initiative, including former Rep. Beto O’Rourke (D-TX).
+Large numbers of opponents showed up on Saturday to officially register their objection to the GOP initiative, including former Rep. Beto O’Rourke.

+One of them, a 17-year-old San Antonian named Kyle Huang, began his testimony by saying he was there representing “myself, and I guess my fellow citizens.”

-However, Huang continued, if the county hadn’t sent out the ballot on its own, the man wouldn’t have been able to request a ballot online.
-He also wouldn’t have known who to call to inquire about requesting one, said Huang.
+If the county hadn’t sent out the ballot, the man wouldn’t have been able to request one online, Huang said.
+He also wouldn’t have known who to call to ask about requesting one.

 Sen. Borris Miles, a Democrat representing Houston, pointed out to Hughes that organized voter fraud simply does not exist on a significant scale.